Children and breathing/sleep disorders

 Most people associate snoring and sleep apnoea with adults, but it has become a major issue for an increasing number of children.

-And most parents don’t realise that mouth breathing isn’t just a childish feature that they will ‘grow out’ of.
-It becomes an ingrained habit that results in deformities of the facial structure, contributes to airway problems and infections, reduces the oxygen in the blood – and exacerbates snoring and sleep apnoea.
+Most parents don’t realise that mouth breathing isn’t just a childish feature that they will ‘grow out’ of.
+It becomes an ingrained habit that can result in deformities of the facial structure, contributes to airway problems and infections, reduces the oxygen in the blood – and exacerbates snoring and sleep apnoea.

 All of this impacts on sleep and the level of oxygen in the blood and can wreak daytime havoc with sleepiness, memory and cognitive issues – that is, with the child’s ability to learn and enjoy school activities.
 This may be accompanied by behavioural problems that are sometimes misdiagnosed as ADHD.